-A new one-hour family competition show premiering this weekend on NBC might be the first show in television history that has been adapted from somebody’s “antics.”
+A new one-hour family competition show on NBC might be the first show in television history that has been adapted from somebody’s “antics.”

 Let me please explain.
 The show is called “Family Game Fight!” and it is co-hosted by the married-to-each-other twosome of Dax Shepard, 46, and Kristen Bell, 41.

-On the show, which makes its debut this coming Sunday night following NBC’s coverage of the closing ceremonies at the Tokyo Olympics, Bell and Shepard (seen in one of the show segments in the photo above) each join forces with a different team of non-celebrity contestants who are grouped together to represent a family, whether they are in fact related or not.
+On the show, which debuted August 8 following NBC’s coverage of the closing ceremonies at the Tokyo Olympics, Bell and Shepard (seen in one of the show segments in the photo above) each join forces with a different team of non-celebrity contestants who are grouped together to represent a family, whether they are in fact related or not.

 These contestant teams and their celebrity team member then engage in a series of high-spirited zany competitions, at the end of which one of the family groups will share a cash prize of $100,000.